Monk-NT/BabbleHub/README.md

 ...or just thorw ideas at me.
 Including silly ones.
 ## ROADMAP ##

- 1. Better logging (remove all sysout calls, except a few);
+ 1. Better logging
+   [X] remove sysout calls, except the first one
+   [ ] better logger
  2. Show a part of chat history;
  3. Implement authentication;
  4. Stop depending on browser WebSocket implementation and start using Socket.io libary;